A lead test is used to determine the amount of lead in the blood.

 Lead is a heavy metal found naturally in the environment as well as in many common consumer products.
 Though it serves no purpose in the human body, most people have a small amount of it in their bodies because it's so prevalent in our surroundings.

-In adults, a low level of lead exposure isn't considered dangerous.
-However, in babies and young kids whose brains are still developing, even a small amount of lead can cause learning disabilities and behavioral problems.
+In adults, a low level of lead exposure isn't always considered dangerous.
+However, in babies and young kids whose brains are still developing, even a small amount of lead can cause learning disabilities, behavioral problems, and anemia.
 At higher levels, lead exposure can cause seizures, coma, and even death.

 Doctors determine whether to do a blood lead test and when based on a child's risk for lead poisoning.
 Those who are considered at risk — such as kids who live in cities or in houses built before 1978 (the year that regulations began requiring that lead-containing paints could not be used in households) or who are exposed to lead through a parent's occupation — are usually tested at ages 1 and 2 years, and might require additional testing until age 6.

 No special preparations are needed for this test.
-Having your child wear a short-sleeve shirt on the day of the test can make things faster and easier for the technician who will be drawing blood.
+It may help to have your child wear a T-shirt or short-sleeved shirt on the day of the test to make things faster and easier for the technician who will be drawing the blood.